 Online Pipe & Sprinkler Fitting Programs

-In the 2018-2019 academic year, 48 schools offered some type of pipefitting/pipefitter and sprinkler fitter program.
+In 2020-2021, 45 schools offered a pipefitting/pipefitter and sprinkler fitter program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.